openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

    :description: Learn how to use a prebuilt Docker image or create an image
                  manually to install OpenVINO™ Runtime on Linux and Windows operating systems.

 Supported host operating systems for the Docker Base image:

 - Linux
 - Windows (WSL2)
 - macOS (CPU exectuion only)

-.. _pre-built-images:

-Pre-built images are available in:
+You can get started easily with pre-built and published docker images, which are available at:

 * `Docker Hub <https://hub.docker.com/u/openvino>`__
 * `Red Hat Quay.io <https://quay.io/organization/openvino>`__